 Heritage Education Programs

 FIELD TRIPS: Foxfire welcomes learning groups of all ages!
-Contact us to schedule a guided tour with a museum staff member.
 Tours include an overview of the organization, a history of Appalachian life, and presentations from available craft specialists, such as blacksmithing or weaving.
 Full or half-day tours are available.
-Contact email@example.com or firstname.lastname@example.org for rates and more information.
+Complete a field trip request form and return firstname.lastname@example.org.
+Contact us for rates and more information.

 While the museum is open year-round, school tours are recommended for February-November.

-SCOUT GROUPS: Foxfire is developing a scout program that meets badge requirements for both the Girl Scouts-USA and the Boy Scouts of America programs.
-Troops can contact Foxfire to arrange full-day workshops designed for a specific badge.
-Girl Scout troops Cadette-level or higher and Boy Scout troops 6th grade and above can also earn Foxfire patches.
-Patches are earned through a workshop that focuses on introductory skills for various heritage crafts.
-Workshops can be arranged based on troops interests and needs.
-Each workshop will be led by a specialist in the field and scouts will have the opportunity to try the crafts themselves.
-Contact email@example.com or firstname.lastname@example.org for rates and information.
+SCOUT GROUPS: Troops can contact Foxfire to arrange workshops that focus on introductory skills for various heritage crafts.
+Each workshop will be led by a specialist in the field, and scouts will have the opportunity to try the crafts themselves.
+Contact email@example.com or firstname.lastname@example.org for more information.

 The Foxfire Approach to teaching and learning combines teacher guidance with student choice as a foundation for better learning.
 Foxfire is an approach to professional development for educators that stresses student choice and accountability for learning.
 The original Foxfire classroom model injected student choice into the curriculum to enhance the learning experience, reinforce key concepts, and create a shared responsibility for the educational outcome.